DGoodman91/puppit/README.md

 ## Development TODOs

-- Can we avoid saving the image when done?
-Using *-o out* is producing a privilege error at the moment :(
-- Test fixtures!
-Need to be able to provide modules (for puppet apply) and (as a nice to have) files to support tests
+- Would be nice to be able to provide other test fixtures such as files
 - Add Server-Spec support, it's more powerful than Goss
 - We've got local running working, but need to support running in a CI pipeline inside an existing container.
 Either a separate script, or abstract our the docker build stage
 - Error handling - lots of nice to haves, but core is that scripts all need to return error codes